Andrea/Presentations/2016-07-Curry-on-History-of-programming-languages/slides/slides/index.md

 ## Turing Machine

-' Turing machines, first described by Alan Turing in (Turing 1937), are simple abstract ' computational devices intended to help investigate the extent and limitations of what can be computed.
+' simple abstract computational devices intended to investigate the limitations ' of what can be computed.

 ![q](images/turing-machine.jpg)[sauce](http://aturingmachine.com/)